toddmcbrearty/nxcreate/README.md

 Copy the nxcreate directory to the root of you Linux distrbution.
-To make it easy to run from anywhere run the following command cp /nxcreate/nxcreate.py /usr/bin/nxcreate
+To make it easy to run from anywhere run the following command cp /nxcreate/nxcreate.py /usr/bin/nxcreate or you can run the program by typing /nxcreate/nxcreate.py

-Now you can simply type nxcreate anywhere to start the program.

 Usage
 =====

-Type nxcreate
-You will be asked a series of questions
+Type nxcreate (if you copied nxcreate.py to /usr/bin) or type /nxcreate/nxcreate.py You will be asked a series of questions

 1. Enter the site URL (what ever the site url is)